 The path to ASI Standards’ launch

-ASI is on track to launching the Performance and Chain of Custody Standards, supporting and normative documents, and assurance platform by end 2017/beginning 2018.
-There are still some critical steps along the path to launch, which are described below.
+ASI is on track to launching the Performance and Chain of Custody Standards, supporting and normative documents, and assurance platform by end 2017.
+Over the past year, ASI has initiated and concluded several critical steps along the path to launch, which are described below.

 [Completed] July-September: Assurance platform piloting phase